- What is an Android box?

 - What kind of warranty is there on these TV Boxes?

-- Does the Rii i8+ work with all devices?
+- Does the Rii i8+ keyboard work with all devices?

 - How many channels can I get with the HD Antenna?

-Are your TV Boxes Fully Loaded with Kodi, FilmOn, etc?
+Are your TV Boxes fully loaded with Kodi, Netflix, YouTube, FilmOn, etc?

-All TV Boxes with Android purchased from Astro TV Boxes Canada come with several apps for watching live and on demand movies and TV shows including Kodi, FilmOn Live TV, FilmOn Kids, Crackle, YouTube, Netflix and more.
+All TV Boxes with Android purchased from Astro TV Boxes Canada come with several apps for watching live and on demand movies and TV shows including Kodi 17, FilmOn Live TV, FilmOn Kids, Crackle, YouTube, Netflix and several other apps available from Google Play Store.
+The interface is also customized to be as user friendly as possible.

 What channels or shows can I get?